 These are the five ways you mess up your freestyle

-Whether you’re swimming competitively or just for exercise, freestyle is the go-to stroke for every person.
-Despite its simplicity, there are still a lot of ways to get it wrong and these can hinder your progress.
-Catch yourself early and see if you’re guilty of making these mistakes.
+Whether you’re swimming competitively or just for exercise, freestyle is the go-to stroke for literally everyone.
+Despite its simplicity, there are numerous ways to get it wrong; these can hinder your progress.
+Catch yourself early and see if you’re guilty of making these freestyle mistakes.

 No body rotation

 Swimming is a full-body sport, and this includes your core.
-One mistake swimmers do is not rotating their hips with the movement of their arms and shoulders.
-In order to maximize efficiency of your pull, you should coordinate your hips and shoulders.
+Many swimmers are guilty of not rotating their hips with the movement of their arms and shoulders.
+In order to maximize your pull’s efficiency, you should coordinate your hips and shoulders.
 This makes for a long and powerful stroke, and ensures a fluid motion that doesn’t create drag.
 The movement shouldn’t be too exaggerated and should feel as if you’re moving with the water.
-When in streamline, your biceps should be tucked near your ears and your chin tucked in.
-If you’re doing it right, you should be facing the bottom of the pool.

 Breathing is off

 When you breathe, your head shouldn’t go up the water.
-You don’t look up to breathe rather you turn your head to the side just enough to get a gasp of air.
-You don’t have to put your whole face out.
+You don’t look up to breathe, rather you turn your head to the side just enough to gasp for air.
+You don’t have to put your whole face out either.
 It should still be half under the waterline with your breathing coordinated with your arm movement.

 Kicking too hard

 Your kick is just as important as your pull, and mistakes in your kick can easily drag you down.
 Kicking too hard here means that your legs are making large movements that become inefficient.
 There could even be tendencies when your knees would bend as you kick.
 The proper way to do it is to have small and fast kicks with minimal splashes.
 Too much movement is wasted effort.
 It should be rhythmic and coordinated with your pull and the rest of your body.